coreygirard/harbor/README.md

 ```

-In the above, you can see two sections: `OUTLINE` and `PATTERNS`.
-They must be
-preceeded by those headers, in all-caps, and must be in that order.
-The
+The outline section of the `.harbor` file must be preceded by `OUTLINE`.
+This
-`OUTLINE` section specifies the names of the files to be generated, and their
+section specifies the names of the files to be generated, and their internal
-internal structure.
+structure

 Each line in the `OUTLINE` section without indentation denotes a file.
 The form